dotexe1337/LFSInstaller/README.md

 ### Automatic Mounting and Unmounting
 You can mount the LFS mounting point to the target partition and unmount automatically with certain flags that you can pass through to perform such process through the following:
+You can mount your preferred target partition to the LFS mounting point and vice-versa automatically by executing one of the following commands that will also create directories for further modification of the LFS filesystem such as the virtual kernel file systems:

 #### Mounting
 ```